Arial-Z/Romaji-Renamer/README.md

         [Oshi no Ko]
       # Rating 1 from Anilist or MAL (in settings)
       user_rating: 8.4
-      # Add label score to use with PMM overlays and also add the season label (optionnal)
+      # Add label score to use with kometa overlays and also add the season label (optionnal)
       label: Score,AA Winner,Completed,2023 Spring
       label.remove: Watching,Dropped,Paused,Planning
     # Season 2 import